rmtew/peasauce/README.md

 * Disassembly: Research assembler syntax for different platforms, to generalise custom output.
 * Disassembly: Choose use of new or old style assembly syntax.
 * File loading: For Amiga, choose use of "DATA, CHIP" or "DATA_C" in section headers.
-* UI: Consider using one block for all consecutive lines of code where only the first has a label.
-* UI: Ala Resource, change the datatype of a block.
-* UI: Ala Resource, change the numeric base of a value.
-* UI: Enable user doing disassembly work, with editing actions.
-* UI: Export source code.
 * UI: File-backed storage space should optionally use aggregate instructions, e.g. "dcb.l 230,0"
 * UI: Add leading comments that detail file type, processor, entry point offset.. maybe more.